ntbrock/iwphys/notes/2018Nov04 IWP5 New Server.md

 - Enable user editing / submission of the json directly or restrict access to posting content to only what's created by the designer UI?
 "View Source".

-- Should we pick a tool like couchbase that woudl do it's own authentication / silo'ing directly communicating XHR to the browser?
+- Should we pick a tool like couchbase that would do it's own authentication / silo'ing directly communicating XHR to the browser?
 This would save us from having to write a plumbing layer at all.
 Or go 'classic auth' with a single application account?

 - Would be great to be able to auto-generate the screenshots, even initial SVG animation images, to show automated previews of any user animation in directory views for quickly finding the time=0 image of the animation you want to play.